SunainaYadav1290/Data-Engineering/README.md

-2.Project : Automated GitHub Log Aggregator & ETL Pipeline  Link:https://github.com/SunainaYadav1290/Logs_Aggregator_Project
+## 2. GitHub Logs ETL Pipeline using PySpark

-•	Engineered an automated ETL pipeline using Apache Airflow to extract real-time event logs from the GitHub API.
+• Built an ETL pipeline using PySpark to extract real-time issue data from the GitHub API.

-•	Implemented data transformation logic using Pandas to clean raw JSON data, extract key metrics (actor, event type, repo), and generate time-based partitions (Year/Month/Day).
+• Implemented retry handling, logging, and preprocessing to clean nested JSON data, remove duplicates, and handle null values.

+• Applied PySpark transformations to extract time-based features and aggregate logs for analytical reporting.

-•	Optimized storage efficiency by converting raw data into Apache Parquet format, leveraging columnar storage for faster analytical queries and reduced disk usage.
+• Stored processed data in partitioned Apache Parquet format for optimized querying and reduced storage usage.

-•	Managed a local Linux environment via WSL (Ubuntu) to orchestrate tasks, handle environment variables, and manage python virtual environments.
+• Managed a Linux-based development environment using WSL (Ubuntu), virtual environments, and Git for version control.